aistrate/github-username-search/rateLimit.md

 - click on **Generate a new client secret**
 - save the client secret (a 40-digit hex number) into a local file, as the website will only display it once, immediately after generation; treat it as a password and keep it secret

-### 2. Create authorization credentials and save them into a config file for local environments
+### 2. Create authorization credentials and save them into config file for local environments

 - concatenate the Client ID and the Client secret generated above, with a colon in between:
   ```